• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 Clinical trials are tests during which dentists practice new techniques and drugs.

-During a clinical trials, specialists may experiment with new materials or a new type of crown, abutment, or dental bridge.
-This means the procedure comes with a certain degree of risk, but the job is done by experienced practitioners.
+During clinical trials, specialists may experiment with new materials or new types of crowns, abutments, or dental bridges.
+This means the procedure carries a certain degree of risk, but experienced practitioners perform it.
 Clinical trial candidates can get cheap or even free implants in return.

 In order to find current clinical trials, use this search engine by ClinicalTrials.gov or this one by Patientwing.com.
-It is best to schedule a consultation or ask the person managing the program directly whether you are a candidate and to get an estimate.
+It is best to schedule a consultation or ask the program manager directly whether you are a candidate and to get an estimate.

 Explore state and county dental societies